-The Writing Platform is a website and programme of live events dedicated to arming writers with digital knowledge.
+The Writing Platform is a website dedicated to arming writers with digital knowledge.

-The website is a free online resource for writers and poets – whether they are emerging or established, traditionally published, self-published or not yet published – who are looking for neutral and best practice information about writing in a digital age in order to inform their practice and career choices.
-We also run an annual fair and conference for writers.
+The website is a free online resource for writers and poets – whether they are emerging or established, traditionally published, self-published or not yet published – who are looking for neutral and best practice information about writing in the digital age in order to inform their practice and career choices.

-The Writing Platform launched in spring 2013.
-It is run by The Literary Platform and Kate Pullinger in association with Queensland University of Technology and Bath Spa University.
-It is funded by the National Lottery, and supported by Arts Council England (Grants for the Arts).
+The Writing Platform launched in spring 2013 in collaboration with Kate Pullinger and The Literary Platform.
+Since 2016 it has been edited by Kate Pullinger and Donna Hancox in association with Queensland University of Technology and Bath Spa University.
+It has received external funding from the National Lottery, NALD and Arts Council England.